 ABSTRACT

 The concurrent use of herbal products with orthodox medicine is on the rise with the risk of herb-drug interaction that could be beneficial or harmful to the body.
-Paracetamol (acetaminophen) is an anti-pyretic and analgesic drug metabolized by CYP2E1 to give the major hepatotoxin, N-acetyl-p-benzoquinone imine (NAPQI).
-Denik cleanseris an oral herbal preparation from plants part of Occimumgrattissimum, Colocynthiscitrullus, Khayaivorensi.
-The aim of this study was to evaluate the hepatotoxic effects triggered by Denik and paracetamol co-administration in rats.
+Paracetamol (acetaminophen) is an antipyretic and analgesic drug metabolized by CYP2E1 to give the major hepatotoxin, N-acetyl-p-benzoquinone imine (NAPQI).
+Denik cleanseris an oral herbal preparation from plants part of Occimumgrattissimum, ColocynthisCitrullus, Khayaivorensis.
+The aim of this study was to evaluate the hepatotoxic effects triggered by Denik cleanser and paracetamol co-administration in rats.
 The study sought to mimic conventional usage of Denik cleanser followed by ingestion of paracetamol, a likely scenario given the popularity of both compounds.
 Twenty animals were randomly assigned to four groups, the first group (control) received 0.3 mL distilled water, 2nd group received paracetamol 100 mg/kg, 3rd group received Denik cleanser2 mL/kg while the 4th group received both paracetamol and Denik cleanser at 100 mg/kg and 2 mL/kg daily for 3 days after which biochemical and histological analysis were carried out.
-Results from histological analysis revealed that rats that received Denik-only and Denik/paracetamol (concomitantly) showed markedly distorted liver architecture compared to control indicating toxicity.
-Similarly, the biochemical analysis results showed a significant (p<0.05) increase in AST and ALT for the Denik/paracetamol group compared to the control group indicating a hepatotoxic event.
+Results from histological analysis revealed that rats that received Denik cleanser-only and Denik cleanser/paracetamol (concomitantly) showed markedly distorted liver architecture compared to control indicating toxicity.
+Similarly, the biochemical analysis results showed a significant (p<0.05) increase in AST and ALT for the Denik cleanser/paracetamol group compared to the control group indicating a hepatotoxic event.
 A non-significant increase in ALP and GGT were also observed in the Denikcleanser + paracetamol group.
 Enhanced metabolism of paracetamol by Denik cleanser to NAPQI (hepatotoxic metabolite) is indicated as possible mechanism.
-The results of this study demonstrated the in vivo potential for a herb/drug interaction involving paracetamol and Denik cleanser resulting in liver injury.Therefore, caution is strongly advised against its casual, non-medically supervised usage.
+The results of this study demonstrated the in vivo potential for a herb/drug interaction involving paracetamol and Denik cleanser resulting in liver injury.Therefore, caution is strongly advised against its casual and non-medically supervised usage.

-Keywords: paracetamol;Denik cleanser, herb-drug interaction, hepatotoxicity
+Keywords: paracetamol, Denik cleanser, herb-drug interaction, hepatotoxicity

 INTRODUCTION

-Growing evidence have indicated that nutrients in foods, fruits, vegetables, and herbal supplements can influence the therapeutic efficacy of drugs by affecting their bioavailability through interaction with drug transporters, drug-metabolizing enzyme systems, formation of unabsorbable complexes, and modification in gastric emptying/pH[1].An increase in the use of herbal products and wide spread polypharmacy has potentiated the possibilities drug interactions and adverse drug reactions (ADR)[2].
+Growing evidence have indicated that nutrients in foods, fruits, vegetables, and herbal supplements can influence the therapeutic efficacy of drugs by affecting their bioavailability through interaction with drug transporters, drug-metabolizing enzyme systems, formation of unabsorbable complexes, and modification in gastric emptying/pH1.An increase in the use of herbal products and wide spread polypharmacy has potentiated the possibilities drug interactions and adverse drug reactions (ADR)2.

-Co-morbid conditions could necessitate co-administration of certain drugs with herbs, leading to further exaggeration of hepatotoxic effects of drugs For example, pre-existing liver disease has been identified as an important other risk factor for hepatotoxicity of certain drugs.
-[3].
+Co-morbid conditions could necessitate co-administration of certain drugs with herbs, leading to further exaggeration of hepatotoxic effects of drugs For example, pre-existing liver disease has been identified as an important other risk factor for hepatotoxicity of certain drugs3.
 This has been observed in patients with viral hepatitis and tuberculosis co-infections who develop liver injuries due to the administration of antiviral and anti-tuberculosis drugs[4].
 The presence of impurities and other hepatotoxins can also enhance hepatotoxicity of herbal preparations[3, 5].